MicrosoftDocs/power-automate-docs/articles/desktop-flows/assets-library.md

 ## Connectors tab

-The Connectors tab includes all the (non-custom) cloud connectors that are available in Power Automate, offering out-of-the-box integration with the corresponding operations in desktop flows.
+The Connectors tab includes all the non-custom cloud connectors available in Power Automate, offering out-of-the-box integration with the corresponding operations in desktop flows.

 :::image type="content" source="media/assets-library/connectors-tab-in-assets-library-GA.png" alt-text="Screenshot of the connectors tab in the Assets library" border="false":::